ilanhofshi/nest-mediator/README.md

 export class AppModule {}
 ```

-Now any command or query decorated with `@JoiSchema()` will be automatically validated before the handler executes.
+Now any command or query decorated with `@Validator()` will be automatically validated using the specified validator class before the handler executes.

 ## API